What to Charge as a Consultant: Setting Rates You Can Defend

 All three are better than hourly rate conversations.

-This solves the immediate problem—understanding that consultant pricing isn’t employee math and how to price from transformation value.
+This system solves the immediate problem—understanding that consultant pricing isn’t employee math and how to price from transformation value.

 But if you want the complete system for restructuring pricing and offers to capture more value from the same work, moving beyond time-based pricing entirely: